Journal of Global Drug Policy and Practice

 The Journal of Global Drug Policy and Practice describes itself as an open access peer-reviewed public health journal.
 Critics say it is biased, not peer-reviewed, and not a legitimate scientific journal.
 It is funded by the US Department of Justice.

 Background

-The journal published online quarterly by the Institute on Global Drug Policy and the International Scientific and Medical Forum on Drug Abuse.
+The journal is published online quarterly by the Institute on Global Drug Policy and the International Scientific and Medical Forum on Drug Abuse.
 These are both part of the Drug Free America Foundation, an organization that has referred to harm reduction efforts as "harm promotion", and characterized such efforts as "a tactic to normalize drug use".
 The stated goal of the Institute itself is as follows:

 The Institute is charged with creating and strengthening international laws that hold drug users and dealers criminally accountable for their actions.
 It will vigorously promote treaties and agreements that provide clear penalties to individuals who buy, sell or use harmful drugs...
 The institute supports efforts to oppose policies based on the concept of harm reduction.